Sambit25bce11252/VITyarthi-Project-CSE1021/README.md

 # FEATURES :-
 1. User can add expenses (name of category , amount ).
-2. ser can view all expenses.
+2. User can view all expenses.
 3. Can calculate total spent expenses.
 4. Can store all expenses category-wise in a list.